ColtonRohan/Prework/README.md

 Time spent: 10 hours spent in total

-Link to project: Im going to be completely honest, I tried using glitch but I really didnt like the UI at all and made the whole project on my PC using VScode as my only text editor.
-I was going to upload it all to glitch when I finished but had issued with JQuery and the audio files conflicting with glitch, so I figured it would be best to avoid glitch.
-Im sorry and I hope this isn’t a big issue.
+Link to project: I initially had some issues with glitch but learned how to use its softwate better and got my program to upload

 ## Required Functionality